LawanGoud/Python-/README.md

 `W1` contains two parts.
 The first part contains `W2` and the second part contains the remaining letters in `W1`.

 Print `W1` with the first part as start (`*`).

+## Part of a String - 3

+Write a program that reads a string A and prints the string A by excluding the first two and last two characters of the string.